 This may seem obvious.
 Of course your customer service reps need to communicate well.
 But, think of the power that using the right language has on a situation.
 You rely on your agents to provide explanations, de-escalate situations, and problem solve within the limitations of language.

 Your customers expect your agents to excel in communicating.
-In fact, 33% of customers say efficiently answering questions is the most important skill a customer service agent can have.
+In fact, a study out of American Express found that 33% of customers say efficiently answering questions is the most important skill a customer service agent can have.
 Unfortunately, eloquence and articulation is harder to come by than you’d imagine.

 Mumbling, losing focus, or using unclear language is the source of many dissatisfied customer experiences.
 Think about how many times you’ve said the wrong thing or had a stark tone that scared off customers.
 The words and sentiment you choose can easily get you into trouble and cause a communication break down